kieranatkins/silique-detector/README.md

 ```
 **OR**

-We provide a pre-built docker [here](https://hub.docker.com/repository/docker/kieranatkins/silique-detector/general]).
+We provide a pre-built docker image [here](https://hub.docker.com/repository/docker/kieranatkins/silique-detector/general]).
 This can be pulled using:
 ```
 docker pull kieranatkins/silique-detector
 ```